OnepointConsultingLtd/themis/readme.md

 -   async state functionality, at the frontEnd, by using **Redux-Thunk**
 -   a backend API which is connected directly with the frontend state and written in **node.js** and **Express.js**
+-   the backend setup serves both the static and the API under the same server instance
 -   connecting backend API with **MongoDB Atlas**

 Thus, RulesMS is a fullstack **MERN** app!